Skip to content

 Returns

-• str: Absolute path to the channel_types/channel_types.tsv file inside the library repository that owns the given channel type.
+• str: Absolute path to channel_types.tsv at the root of the library repository that owns the given channel type.

 Notes